-- 4.2.1 An application for a permit or late permit for a water supply well in a management area shall be denied only if the District finds (a) that the location or operation of the proposed water supply well would conflict with any regulations or controls adopted by the District, (b) that the proposed use would not be a beneficial use of water, or (c) in the case of a late permit only, that the applicant did not act in good faith in failing to obtain a timely permit.
-The District will not issue a permit for any water supply well to be located within fifty feet of the bank of a channel of any natural stream, as such groundwater withdraw may have a direct effect on the surface flow of such stream, unless it has been reviewed and approved by the Nebraska Department of Natural Resources, pursuant to Neb.
-Rev. Stat. § 46-636 and 46-637. - 4.2.2 If the District finds that the application is incomplete, defective, or additional information is required to process the application, it shall return the application for correction.
+- 4.2.1 An application for a permit or late permit for a water supply well in a management area shall be denied only if the District finds (a) that the location or operation of the proposed water supply well would conflict with any regulations or controls adopted by the District, (b) that the proposed use would not be a beneficial use of water, or (c) in the case of a late permit only, that the applicant did not act in good faith in failing to obtain a timely permit. - 4.2.2 If the District finds that the application is incomplete, defective, or additional information is required to process the application, it shall return the application for correction.
 The District may return the application for additional information if the District determines that adverse impacts to the environment or to existing users may occur if the application is granted.
 If the correction is not made within sixty (60) days, the application shall be cancelled.
 All permits shall be issued with or without conditions attached or denied not later than thirty (30) days after receipt by the District of a complete and properly prepared application.